The-Focus-AI/thefocus-landing/src/content/posts/Slicing a design from figma.md

   - claude
   - cursor
   - v0
 description: OK lets have a shoot out!
-I'm going to figma, selecting a section andexporting to a =png= file.
-Lets see what using a few different codingtools will produce.
-Which one do we like the look of better, andwhich gets us going faster?
+I'm going to figma, selecting a section and exporting to a `png` file.
+Lets see what using a few different coding tools will produce.
+Which one do we like the look of better, and which gets us going faster?
 Here we go!
 ---
 OK lets have a shoot out!
-I'm going to figma, selecting a section and exporting to a =png** file.
+I'm going to figma, selecting a section and exporting to a `png` file.
 Lets see what using a few different coding tools will produce.
 Which one do we like the look of better, and which gets us going faster?
 Here we go!